jarrodkrauszer/coding_quiz/README.md

 ## Description

 In this assignment we were task to create a small coding quiz based on certain criteria.
 The user is lands on the start quiz page that has a button to let them start a timed quiz.
 They get 60 seconds to answer as many correct answers as they can.
 The user will get 10 seconds deducted for every wrong answer.
-Once the quiz is over they are brought to a screnn where they can save there initials and score.
+Once the quiz is over they are brought to a screen where they can save there initials and score.
 There is also a high score page the lists are the high scores in order from highest to lowest.

 ## Repository